skedotdev/ske-bin/README.md

-# skel
+# The Ske Runtime
-The SIKessEm Language
+Fetch, compress, archive PHP scripts in Web and/or CLI development projects.